 - In a small saucepan place water, cinnamon stick, and piloncillo on a very low heat until the piloncillo melts.
 Be sure to stir frequently.

-- Serve slices of pumpkin with syrup and drizzle with sweet condensed milk.
+- Serve slices of pumpkin with syrup and drizzle with sweetened condensed milk.